davletovb/neva/ROBUSTNESS_GAPS.md

   `{"action":"final","output":...}`.
 - Registered tool metadata is advertised in structured form, including descriptions/capabilities and declarative `ArgumentSchema` field requirements/bounds where available.
+Advertisement is prompt-budget-aware: it uses full metadata when it fits, then compact name/description entries, then name-only entries, preserving every registered tool name rather than making the default `max_tools=32` unreachable under the default prompt ceiling.
 Duplicate tool names fail before a model call, and `max_tools` bounds the advertised registry.
 - Model-selected calls never execute tools directly.
 Every call is converted to `ToolCall` and routed through `AIAgent.call_tool()`, preserving the section-3 enforcement path for agent/tool allowlists, synchronous approval,